 – No built-in image stabilization

-The question of what the best lens for portraits is has been a topic of debate, as there isn’t a clear-cut answer.
-The commonly considered options for portraits are 35mm, 50mm, or 85mm prime lenses.
-Opting to use this Nikon D7500 lens for portrait photography can bring a fresh perspective and add liveliness to your shots of models.
+The question of the best lens for portraits has been a topic of debate, as there isn’t a clear-cut answer.
+The commonly considered portrait options are 35mm, 50mm, or 85mm prime lenses.
+Opting to use this lens for portrait photography can bring a fresh perspective and add liveliness to your shots of models.

 Build and handling: The Nikon 85mm f/1.8G, like other recent Nikon prime lenses, boasts a sturdy construction with a plastic body and a metal lens mount.
 Additionally, it features a rubber gasket on the mount that effectively prevents dust from entering the camera.
 Despite its seemingly bulky appearance, this lens is surprisingly lightweight.

-Performance: The Nikon D7500 portrait lens’s large f/1.8 aperture makes it an excellent choice for low-light photography and creates a shallow depth of field that effectively separates subjects from the background.
-This lens offers two focusing modes: manual priority AF and manual focus, and is equipped with a fast and quiet silent wave motor, which is great for videography.
+Performance: This portrait lens’s large f/1.8 aperture makes it an excellent choice for low-light photography and creates a shallow depth of field that effectively separates subjects from the background.
+This lens offers two focusing modes, manual priority AF and manual focus, and is equipped with a fast and quiet silent wave motor, which is great for videography.

-Best for: As previously mentioned, the Nikon D7500 lens is ideal for portrait photography, but a skilled photographer can utilize it for various purposes, including product, event, and wedding photography, where it is expected to perform admirably.
+Best for: As previously mentioned, this lens is ideal for portrait photography, but a skilled photographer can utilize it for various purposes, including product, event, and wedding photography, where it is expected to perform admirably.

-In conclusion, the Nikon 85mm f/1.8G is one of the best lenses for the Nikon D7500, providing superior results in portrait compositions.
 It produces a smooth background, shallow depth of field, and high contrast.
-If you’re looking to elevate your portrait photography, this lens is a great choice, offering impressive results at an affordable price.
+If you want to elevate your portraits, this lens is a great choice, offering impressive results at an affordable price.

 2. Nikon AF-S Nikkor 50mm f/1.8G